Omprakash0009/Maven-Movies-SQL-Analytics-Projec/README.md

 ### Business Question

-Measure how well the business covers actors with one, two or three major awards.
+Measure how well the business covers actors with one, two, or three major awards.

 ### SQL Skills